kyma-project/test-infra/docs/prow/prow-upgrade.md

     * gcr.io/k8s-prow/initupload
     * gcr.io/k8s-prow/entrypoint
     * gcr.io/k8s-prow/sidecar
-9. Check with a diff tool for other meaningful changes that need to be taken into account and copied over.
+7. Use a diff tool to find other meaningful changes and copy the items you need.
-10. Update prow deployments
+8. Run this command to update Prow deployments:
     ```bash
     kubectl apply -f prow/cluster/starter.yaml
     ```
-11. Update prow config.
-Use the `update-config.sh {file_path}` script to apply Prow configuration on a cluster.
+9. Use the `update-config.sh {file_path}` script to apply the Prow configuration on a cluster.
+Run the following command:
    ```
    ./update-config.sh ../prow/config.yaml
    ```